All Products

 * Closing connection 0

-If the HTTP status code 200 and the query result are returned, the inference service is deployed.
+The HTTP request returns a status code of 200 and the intent recognition result.
+This indicates that the inference service is deployed.

 Metric